swiftlang/swift-evolution/proposals/NNNN-task-priority-escalation-apis.md

 Overall, this seems like a tightly knit API that changes current idioms of `with...Handler ` without really saving us from the inherent complexity of these handlers being invoked concurrently, and limiting the usefulness of those handlers to just "around a continuation" which may not always be the case.

+### Acknowledgements

+We'd like to thank John McCall, David Nadoba for their input on the APIs during early reviews.